jschuh/klipper-macros/README.md

 > [fluidd](https://docs.fluidd.xyz/configuration/initial_setup#macros) macros).
 > As a rule, you should avoid using multiple sets of macros that override the
 > same base macro (unless you really know what you're doing) because conflicting
-> macros can cause all sorts of weird and frustrating errors.
+> macros can cause all sorts of weird and frustrating problems.

 > **Note:** If you have a `[homing_override]` section you will need to update
 > any `G28` commands in that section to use to `G28.6245197` instead (which is